Cookie preferences

 How has it been spreading?

-EW has strengthened its capacity to scale, tripling instructors from 60 to 180 in four years and working with hybrid and all-virtual delivery in close collaboration with local Ministries of Education.
+Scalability has been strengthened through a growing facilitator network—from 60 to 180 certified instructors in four years—enabling flexible, hybrid and fully virtual delivery in partnership with local Ministries of Education.

 If I want to try it, what should I do?